 Aging residents and disabled individuals of King and Pierce Counties have an additional option to help pay for home care.
-The New Freedom (NF) Medicaid waiver program is for individuals who require a nursing home level of care, but choose to receive in-home services instead of moving into a skilled nursing facility.
+The New Freedom Medicaid waiver program is for individuals who require a nursing home level of care, but choose to receive in-home services instead of moving into a skilled nursing facility.

-The goal of this pilot program is to prevent costly institutionalization of the elderly and disabled.
+The goal of this program is to prevent costly institutionalization of the elderly and disabled.
 This program allows residents to safely continue residing at home while providing them a care services budget and a great deal of flexibility with regards to its allocation.
 (Financial Management Services are in place to provide budget assistance, help with accounting, and to pay for services and goods).

-New Freedom has the state and the individual in need of care working collaboratively to determine the care needs and the budget to fulfill those needs.
+With New Freedom, the state and the individual in need of care work collaboratively to determine the care needs and the budget to fulfill those needs.
 Participating individuals are then given the control and flexibility to spend their budget on the goods and services they require and to choose care providers, who are often referred to as Individual Providers.

 New Freedom is similar in services to the COPES and Community First Choice programs and has some overlap with Medicaid Personal Care.
 However, under New Freedom, the program participant is given even greater flexibility with regards to how their care budget can be allocated.
 New Freedom is an alternative to these programs.
 Participants cannot be concurrently enrolled in two or more programs.

-In addition to being at least 65 years of age, or between 18 and 64 years old and physically disabled or blind, there are 3 types of requirements to participate in the New Freedom program: residential, functional, and financial.
+In addition to being at least 65 years of age, or between 18 and 64 years old and physically disabled or blind, there are three types of requirements to participate in the New Freedom program: residential, functional, and financial.

-3) Financial – participants must be eligible for Washington Medicaid, which considers income, assets, and asset transfers.
-The current 2020 gross income limit is $2,349 per month, and the asset limit for a single applicant is $2,000.
-When an applicant is married and his / her spouse is not an applicant, the non-applicant spouse’s income is not an eligibility consideration.
-Furthermore, in some cases, the applicant spouse can transfer income is her / her name, up to $3,216 / month, to the non-applicant spouse as a monthly maintenance needs allowance.
+The current 2023 gross income limit for an individual applicant is $2,742 per month.
+When an applicant is married and his or her spouse is not also applying for services, the non-applicant spouse’s income is not an eligibility consideration.
+Furthermore, in some cases, the applicant spouse can transfer income in his or her name, up to $3,715.50 a month, to the non-applicant spouse as a monthly maintenance needs allowance.

 The objective of the New Freedom Program is to enable program participants to spend their care dollars as they best see fit.
 That said, the development of a care plan is a collaborative effort between the program participant and their Case Manager.
 It can include the following types of expenses:

-1) Personal Assistance Services – help with Activities of Daily Living (ADL), such as bathing, grooming, mobility, and eating, as well as the Instrumental Activities of Daily Living (IADL), such as housekeeping, cooking, meal planning and preparation, shopping for groceries and other essentials, and assistance with transportation.
+Personal Assistance Services – Help with Activities of Daily Living (ADL), such as bathing, grooming, mobility, and eating, as well as the Instrumental Activities of Daily Living (IADL), such as housekeeping, cooking, meal planning and preparation, shopping for groceries and other essentials, and assistance with transportation.
 ADL assistance can be received either in one’s home or in an adult day health facility.

 King: 800-346-9257 / 206-341-7750